-In exceptional circumstances, a student may request a one-semester extension for 1) completion of their Thesis Proposal or 2) achievement of satisfactory progress, with approval granted by the Director of the MUEP program.
+In exceptional circumstances, a student may request a one-semester extension for 1) completion of their Thesis Proposal or 2) achievement of satisfactory progress, with approval granted by the Associate Director of Planning.
 Exceptions include, but are not limited to, experiencing illness or disability, death of a loved one, or increased caretaking responsibilities.